MatthiasQuintern/AdventOfCode2022/4/prompt.md

 A range r1 contains the other r2 when the r1.lower <= r2.lower and r1.upper >= r2.upper
 the program needs to output how often that is the case in the entire file

-# add task 2 to c code:
-can you add another check to the c code: it should now also check if one of the ranges overlaps the other.
-A range r1 overlaps the other r2  if:
-- r1.lower == r2.lower
-- r1.upper == r2.upper
-- r1.lower > r2.lower and r1.lower <= r2.upper
-- r1.upper < r1.upper r1.upper >= r2.lower
-...
-sorry i failed to mention that the overlaps and containment should be counted separately